 More new documentaries are coming to the service as well.
 It will include shows like The Real Criminal Minds, about real FBI profiler cases and agents, along with a new series on the Watergate scandal of the 1970s.

 Paramount Plus vs the competition

-Because this service is basically a redress and expansion of the previous launch CBS All Access, Paramount Plus will likely lag behind many of the top tier streaming services in terms of content.
+Because this service is an expansion of the previous CBS All Access, Paramount Plus will likely lag behind many of the top-tier streaming services in terms of content.

-The cheapest Netflix plan costs $9 a month, and only includes SD quality streaming and one concurrent stream.
-That’s still several dollars lower than the cheapest Paramount Plus plan, and just $1 a month higher than its no-ads plan.
-To stream in HD you’re looking at $13 a month, which is several dollars less than Paramount Plus, and to stream in 4K on Netflix, you will have to spend $18 a month.
+The cheapest Netflix plan costs $9 a month and only includes SD quality streaming and one concurrent stream.
+That’s still several dollars lower than the most affordable Paramount Plus plan and just $1 a month higher than its no-ads plan.
+To stream in HD, you’re looking at $13 a month, which is several dollars less than Paramount Plus and to stream in 4K on Netflix, you will have to spend $18 a month.

-Not all of Netflix’s original content is of high quality but there will always be something new to watch.
+Not all of Netflix’s original content is of high quality, but there will always be something new to watch.
 It will take a while for Paramount Plus to match Netflix’s content.
-However, there’s no doubt the prices of Netflix’s plans are much more expensive.
+However, there’s no doubt the prices of Netflix’s plans are much higher.

 Paramount Plus will already have a lot of great children’s content right out of the gate, thanks to its Nickelodeon library of shows and movies.
 Disney Plus also offers a lot of movies and shows for kids and the whole family, and its library of content is perhaps of an even higher quality.

 Disney Plus also has a growing list of completely original content, including hit shows The Mandalorian and WandaVision, with more to come.
 It remains to be seen if the upcoming original content for Paramount Plus will yield shows as popular as those two series.